1975 European Cup final: Summary

-The match would become controversial for a series of several hotly contested refereeing decisions.
+Leeds United dominated most of the match and had a number of near misses, while Bayern created few chances.
+The match became controversial for several hotly contested refereeing decisions.

-Leeds United dominated most of the match and had a number of near misses.
-After three minutes Bayern's Swedish international defender Björn Andersson had to be replaced by the inexperienced Sepp Weiß after a hard tackle from Terry Yorath, described by Uli Hoeneß as the "most brutal foul I think I have ever seen".
-He only played a handful more matches for Bayern.
+After three minutes, Bayern's Swedish international defender Björn Andersson had his leg broken by Terry Yorath while the ball was not in play, which was described by German international Uli Hoeneß as the "most brutal foul I think I have ever seen".
+Yorath was not sent off.
+Andersson was replaced by Sepp Weiß, and only played a handful more matches for Bayern.
 In the 23rd minute, Bayern captain Franz Beckenbauer was in his own penalty box on the ground and rested on his left arm which subsequently came into contact with the ball.
 The Leeds players appealed for a penalty, which the French referee Michel Kitabdjian denied.
 More controversial, however, was when the referee denied Leeds a penalty in the 34th minute after Beckenbauer tripped Allan Clarke, who was attacking the Bayern goal from the left wing and seemed ready to round Bayern goalkeeper Sepp Maier.
-The first half also saw German international Uli Hoeneß, later president of Bayern, suffer a serious knee injury in the 37th minute after turning awkwardly on the pitch, which would ultimately bring his career to a premature end in 1979 at the age of 27, when he started his career in club management.
-He was replaced by one-time German international Klaus Wunder.
+The first half also saw Uli Hoeneß suffer a serious knee injury in the 37th minute after turning awkwardly on the pitch, which would ultimately bring his career to a premature end in 1979 at the age of 27, at which time he began his career in club management; he went on to become president of Bayern.
+He was replaced in this match by one-time German international Klaus Wunder.

-In the 62nd minute, Billy Bremner was denied from five metres by a reflex of Sepp Maier in the Bayern goal.
+In the 62nd minute, Billy Bremner was denied from five metres by a close reflex save of Sepp Maier in the Bayern goal.
 Less than a minute later a goal by Peter Lorimer was disallowed, due to Bremner being in a tight passive offside position in front of the goal at the six-yard box.
-Referee Michel Kitabdjian initially pointed to the centre circle (indicating a goal) and then Beckenbauer convinced him to consult with the linesman who had run back to the halfway line and had not raised his flag.
+The linesman who did not flag for offside returned to the half-way line, and referee Michel Kitabdjian pointed to the centre circle (indicating a goal and the restart of play from a kick off) before Beckenbauer convinced the referee to discuss the possibility of offside with the linesman.
 Thereupon, the referee indicated offside against Bremner.
-This decision caused riots to break out as 'people realised that they were really being cheated'.
+This decision caused riots to break out with Leeds fans believing 'they were really being cheated'.

-After a match interruption Roth finished off a counter-attack in the 71st minute with the 1–0 for Bayern after a short pass from Conny Torstensson.
-This completely derailed Leeds and 10 minutes later another counter led to a second goal for Bayern through Gerd Müller after a cross from the right side by Jupp Kapellmann.
-This put the match completely beyond the reach of Leeds.
+After a match interruption Roth finished off a counter-attack in the 71st minute by taking the lead for Bayern after a short pass from Conny Torstensson.
+10 minutes later another counter led to a second goal for Bayern through Gerd Müller after a cross from the right side by Jupp Kapellmann.

-The violence saw Leeds banned from Europe for four years, although this was reduced to two years on appeal.
-Ultimately, this ban was never applied due to a decline in the performance of the club in the late 1970s preventing European qualification until 1979–80.